gamblevore/speedie/Documentation/lists.md

 ## The List Class

 Speedie has an incredible `list` class, that helps you do things with lists.
-Speedie's `list` class is a linked-list.
-So it is fast for insertion / removal / append, but slow for random access through large lists.
+Speedie's `list` is fast for insertion / removal / append, but slow for random access through large lists.

 Like most things in speedie, we tend to be a bit "extra".
 In this case our `list` is actually **a tree**.
 This gives it all sorts of useful abilities.
 The `Message` class is based on the list class, that is how powerful `list` is. `list` is used for lists of files in Perry's GUI, and all sorts of things.